preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 4. Type a message stating what needs to be done for approval, and click "Save" to send the message.

-The person requesting the Teamwork receives the message and can then start a new Teamwork creation with your comments in mind.
+The person requesting the teamwork receives the message and can then start a new teamwork creation with your comments in mind.

 **Note!** Requesting a Teamwork must always be done from start each time.
 If rejected, nothing from the request is saved.

 Orphaned
 **********
-When a site of the type Microsoft 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is created and is connected to the site.
-A Yammer Group can also need a Sharepoint site, depending on how the Yammer Group is set up.
+When a site of the type Microsoft 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is also created and is connected to the site.
+A Yammer group can also need a Sharepoint site, depending on how the Yammer group is set up.

 .. image:: teamwork-orphaned-v7.png

 The connected Sharepoint site may be deleted for some reason, but when that happens the Omnia site may not.
-When this happens a link to the site is placed in this list, so an administrator can take actions.
+When this is the case, a link to the site is placed in this list, so an administrator can take actions.

 The same dot menu actions are available here as described above.